moorepants/eme185/content/pages/reports.rst

 Initial design concepts
    You should have a large number of concepts to share at this point.
 Be sure to show these off so that your sponsor can see that there are a wide range of possible solutions to their needs.
-You can highlight the most promising ideas.
+Make use of functional diagrams, concept combination trees, and concept combination tables to organize this information.
+Discuss and highlight the most promising concepts based on any concept selection you have done.
+Show how the concepts meet the needs using at least concept screening.
+You can present a single concept selection if your screening identified one or present your top 3 or so designs if you haven't quite homed in on a solution.
 Preliminary planning and scheduling
-   The preliminary plan should give at least a coarse idea of the important milestones you will need to meet over the next quarter.
+   The preliminary plan should give at least a coarse idea of the important milestones you will need to meet for the remaining weeks of the course.
 You should include a `Gantt chart <{filename}/pages/gantt-chart.rst>`_ with the details.
 Preliminary budget
    The purpose of the preliminary budget statement is to give a very rough idea of what expected project costs may be for your top designs.
 This will vary based on your or your sponsor's desire to construct a prototype or run testing.
 The instructors and sponsors will use this number to start planning resource allocation.
-A refined budget will be presented in the final report of the winter quarter.
+A refined budget for a single design will be presented in the final report of the winter quarter.

 You may add other information that is deemed necessary to "sell" your proposal.
-Use your memos as building blocks for the proposal.
+Use your memo as a building block for the proposal.
 The instructors and sponsors will evaluate your report to determine the size and scope of your project and if the objectives are both well thought out and feasible.